 You don’t want that to happen, so keep these tips in mind to improve your content readability:

 Don’t overwhelm your users with an intimidating wall of text – format all of your landing page copy for easy readability.

-One way to do that is by using bullet lists.
+One way to do that is by using headlines or bullet lists.

 In fact, Dr. Jakob Nielsen found that removing unnecessary information and summarizing his points in a bullet list increased usability by a whopping 124%.

-You can also use white space, images, and varying text size to draw your reader’s eye to the important points, like on this Velaro landing page:
+You can also use white space, images, and varying text sizes to draw your reader’s eye to the important points, like on this Velaro landing page:

 See how there are no huge paragraphs on the page and everything is easy to digest?

 Aim for that kind of readability with your landing pages.